 Ensuring the general quality and safety of beer was considered by most brewers as a self-evident task regardless of sustainable measures.
 Beer was classified as a food product which ought, similar to other food products, to comply to safety and quality standards (BrewerB, 2021; BrewerD, 2021).
 According to the brewers, several analyses take place through internal research aimed to investigate the quality of the batches.
 Next, external firms often check and confirm the quality of the production methods (BrewerB, 2021).

 Brewers reported that organic beer specifically is also subject to a variety of checks and methods that are used to analyse the production process.
-Examples that were mentioned concerned the obtainment and application of standards and certificates such as Skal and Erkend Streekproduct, or the use of guidelines provided by the Sustainable Agriculture Initiative (SAI)(BrewerA, 2021; BrewerB, 2021; BrewerC, 2021; BrewerD, 2021; BrewerE, 2021These examples not only supervise the production methods, but additionally provide guidelines for brewers.
+Examples that were mentioned concerned the obtainment and application of standards and certificates such as Skal and Erkend Streekproduct, or the use of guidelines provided by the Sustainable Agriculture Initiative (SAI)(BrewerA, 2021; BrewerB, 2021; BrewerC, 2021; BrewerD, 2021; BrewerE, 2021; Rizzo et al., 2020).These examples not only supervise the production methods, but additionally provide guidelines for brewers.
 Through these guidelines and rules, brewers are able to check to what measure their production methods are sustainable and to identify room for improvement.
-Smaller breweries added that additional knowledge on sustainable actions and procedures can be gained by sharing information with larger breweries (BrewerC, 2021; BrewerE, 2021; BrewerG, 2021Kraus et al., 2019).
-(Kraus et al., 2019)Combining these different safety checks, guidelines and knowledge sources, the brewers aim to produce beer that complies to the quality and safety standards.
+Smaller breweries added that additional knowledge on sustainable actions and procedures can be gained by sharing information with larger breweries (BrewerC, 2021; BrewerE, 2021; BrewerG, 2021; Kraus et al., 2019).
+Sharing information between breweries would improve and simplify decision-making on sustainable measures (Kraus et al., 2019).
+Combining these different safety checks, guidelines and knowledge sources, the brewers aim to produce beer that complies to the quality and safety standards.

 When focussing solely on the investigation of possible health effects of sustainability measures, less concrete answers or examples were given.
 Especially the smaller breweries stated that exploring a (possible) difference in healthiness between sustainable and regular beer is not relevant for their research on quality.
 ‘We produce a product that is intrinsically not healthy”.
 (BrewerE, 2021).
-Beer was described as an unhealthy product in general.
+Beer was described as an unhealthy product in general resulting from the presence of alcohol (World Health Organisation, 2014).
 Therefore, apart from ensuring the required safety and quality of the end-product, exploring the difference in quality or healthiness between sustainable and non-sustainable beer does not have priority.
 It will, nevertheless, still be an ‘unhealthy’ product.

 Larger breweries usually reported that possible effects from implementing sustainable measures are discussed and investigated within Steering Committees, which will be described in the next section (BrewerB, 2021).
 Although no examples were given of the examination of health related effects of sustainable measures, quality and safety issues were assumed to be dealt with within these committees.